zurgeg/control-my-pc/README.md

 ## "I don't have all this fancy stuff (Discord webhooks, API for moderator lists, etc.), what can I do?"

-NO API) If you do not have a api, leave these values blank and edit the manual configuration in `TwitchPlays.py` You mainly need `developer` as an admin, `moderator` and moderator for the `modsay` command (haha jk no one uses that) and moderation features - script banning and approving.
+NO API) If you do not have an api, leave these values blank and edit the manual configuration in `TwitchPlays.py` You mainly need `developer` as an admin, `moderator` and moderator for the `modsay` command (haha jk no one uses that) and moderation features - script banning and approving.
 We should make this feature optional, or create a stripped down version.

 NO DISCORD) If you don't have a discord webhook, look at a guide online.
 A discord webhook is just a link that allows messages to be sent to a discord channel by a program.
 If you don't want to do this, most of the dev commands won't work, and there may be uncaught errors.
 NOTE: These do not need to be separate webhooks, they can all be the same (this is not recommended), but it would help if you don't want to make 6 webhooks.

 NO TWITCH) If you are testing the script offline, you're fucked.
-There is no good way to do this at the minute, we might add a option in the future to do manual offline testing
+There is no good way to do this at the minute, we might add an option in the future to do manual offline testing

 # What's New highlight:

-Moderation features to ignore brand-new user accounts and allow banning only for the script, withotu banning from Twitch chat.
+Moderation features to ignore brand-new user accounts and allow banning only for the script, without banning from Twitch chat.

 ## Full changelog:
 *This will likely be moved to its own file.*